In this section

 Information about your work is shared with northern residents through the licensing process.

-Many of these processes also include provisions to ensure that local communities are well informed of upcoming research projects, and that the knowledge resulting from the studies returns to the local level.
+Many of these processes also include provisions to make sure local communities are well informed of upcoming research projects, and that the knowledge resulting from the studies returns to the local level.

-For some very basic guidelines to assist in determining what licences and/or permits you will require, please consider the following:
+As a very basic guide to assist in determining what licences and/or permits you need, please consider the following:

 If your research will involve studies on any species of terrestrial vertebrates, view information for the Wildlife Research Permit.